 Our children are encouraged to develop their scientific vocabulary further and seek to use scientific word banks in their oracy sessions and written pieces.
 Year Three children also develop their understanding of the human skeleton and learn the scientific names of the different bones in our body.

-Yr 3 Spring 1 Forces-and-magnets
+Y3 Spring Forces-and-magnets

 In Year Four, the children are able to build upon their prior knowledge to help them understand different processes in topics such as states of matter, animals including humans, and living things and their habitats.